 The founding mantra of the Cleveland Museum of Art was “for the benefit of all the people forever.”
 In keeping with this philosophy, the museum offers free admission to its permanent collection.
-The museum is currently being renovated and expanded.
-Another great feature of the Cleveland Museum of Art is that it is just a couple of blocks from Weatherhead!
+The Cleveland Museum of Art is just a few steps away from Weatherhead.

 Explore the Emerald Necklace

-Whether you like to golf, hike, kayak, rock climb, camp, bike, swim, or relax outdoors, the Cleveland Metroparks will surely impress you.
+Whether you like to golf, hike, kayak, rock climb, camp, bike, swim, ski, sled or relax outdoors, the Cleveland Metroparks will surely impress you.
 Known as the Emerald Necklace, the Cleveland Metroparks covers over 22,000 acres in 17 reservations around the city of Cleveland.
 Various events, outdoor excursions, and educational programs take place every day.
-Be sure to check their website for a listing of these events.

 Experience the sights and smells of the West Side Market

-More than 100 vendors providing everything from fine meats to fresh seafood, vegetables, tasty baked goods and much more line the West Side Market and make it an experience you cannot miss.
-The market is about a 20-minute drive from campus, but many RTA routes will get you there as well.
+More than 100 vendors provide everything from fine meats to fresh seafood, vegetables, tasty baked goods and much more at the West Side Market.
+It is about a 20-minute drive from campus, but many RTA routes will get you there as well.

 Tip: While one can enjoy the West Side Market by just walking through it, we encourage you to bring cash (not all vendors accept credit/debit cards).
 The apple fritters, fresh fruit and specialty spices are always a great buy and a sure bet!